Marouan-git/BBC_news_classification/README.md

 ## Installation of Dependencies

-### Direct Installation in Notebooks
+### Direct Installation in Notebook
-Execute the first cell in the notebooks to install all necessary dependencies using the `!pip` command.
+Execute the first cell in the [articles classification notebook](./articles_classification.ipynb) to install all necessary dependencies using the `!pip` command.

 ### Using pipenv (Recommended)